NFIBrokerage/slipstream/guides/implementation.md

-These functions are all chained together, so it may seem perfectly appropriate to write the functions in a way that each consumes the direct output of the preceeding function in the chain.
+These functions are all chained together, so it may seem perfectly appropriate to write the functions in a way that each consumes the direct output of the preceding function in the chain.
 But if we eventually need another `do_work/1` clause that handles a different sort of request and say, cuts out the `hydrate_request_with_background_info/1` step, we will likely have to refactor at least a few of the functions to properly emit and consume the data they need.